Resolving duplicate bindings

 When you have multiple duplicate bindings for Set<T>

-you can automatically resolve them to a Set<T>
+you can automatically resolve them into a Set<T>

-To do this you need to use multibindToSet(...)
+To do this you need to use the multibindToSet(...)

 method of ModuleBuilder